Rexcrazy804/Zaphkiel/README.md

 ## What the heck is going on here?

-- npins based non flake nixos configuration (WARN: This might change soon)
 - hjem + [hjem-impure](https://github.com/Rexcrazy804/hjem-impure) over home manager
-- matugen injecting colors based on wallpaper
-- booru flake image collection to neatly access images all over the flake
-- exports a bridged flake.nix that lets you consume this configuration as a flake
 - Adorable kurukurubar complimented by the fabulous kurukurulock
-- cute [Makefile](Makefile) helper for formatting and other nix errands within the repo

 ## Exported packages